-- P. Memorandum of Understanding (MOU) An agreement outlining the terms and conditions of any assignment or deputizing of Saint Paul Officers to a federal task force. - Q. Metadata Information related to BWC data.
-This includes the date, time, case number, and name of the officer to whom the camera is assigned.
-Metadata also includes categorization of the video, which sets video retention.
-Officers may also add optional searchable notes as metadata. - R. Mandatory Recording When the BWC must be activated under this policy. - S. Mute Using the capability of the BWC to stop audio recording while continuing to record video. - T. Officer the term officer is used generically throughout this policy for ease of reference.
-For unity of purpose it is important to note that within this policy "officer" refers to all sworn members of the Saint Paul Police Department who are issued a camera or authorized to wear one and who have been properly trained in its use. - U. Prohibited recording When an officer is prohibited from recording under this policy.
-A recording may be prohibited in a situation (i.e.: interacting with a CSC victim) or in a physical location (i.e.: in a police facility).
-Inadvertent prohibited recordings will be managed by the video management unit. - V. Raid Gear Uniform See General Order 202.04 Non-Uniformed Personnel-Classes and Rules. - W. Task Force Officer- A St. Paul Police officer assigned to a federal law enforcement agency as a federally deputized task force officer. - X. Technology Unit Commander Oversees the technical aspects of the BWC program.
-This includes but is not limited to oversight of evidence.com, the video management unit, technology updates related to BWCs, Quality Control Process, as well as working with the Training Commander to ensure proper ongoing training of all officers assigned BWCs.

-- Y. Temporary Tactical Uniform: See General Order 202.04 Non-Uniformed Personnel- Classes and Rules. - Z. Training Unit Commander Works with the Technology Unit Commander to ensure proper and ongoing training of officers related to BWCs.

-AA.
-Video Management Unit (VMU) - Led by a sergeant and assigned under the technology unit.
+- T. Officer Refers to all sworn members of the Saint Paul Police Department. - U. Prohibited Recording When an officer is prohibited from recording under this policy.
+A recording may be prohibited in a situation (e.g., interacting with a CSC victim) or in a physical location (e.g., in a police facility).
+Inadvertent prohibited recordings will be managed by the Video Management Unit. - V. Task Force Officer A St. Paul Police officer assigned to local, state or federal interagency task force. - W. Technology Unit Commander Oversees the technical aspects of the BWC program.
+This includes but is not limited to oversight of evidence.com, the Video Management Unit, technology updates related to BWCs, Quality Control Process, as well as working with the Training commander to ensure proper ongoing training of all officers assigned BWCs. - X. Training Unit Commander Works with the Technology Unit commander to ensure proper and ongoing training of officers related to BWCs. - Y. Video Management Unit (VMU) Led by a sergeant and assigned under the Technology Unit.
 Responsible for BWC/ICC/CCTV data.
-Staffed with Data Release Technicians who possess a working knowledge of video forensics and evidentiary procedure.
-This unit will have responsibility for all BWC data released.
+Staffed with personnel who possess a working knowledge of video forensics and evidentiary procedure.
+This unit will have primary responsibility for the release of BWC data. - Z. Visible Police Markings See General Order 202.00.